 - Line a baking sheet with parchment paper.

 - As the brown sugar melts, use a wooden spoon to move the mixture around in the saucepan, making sure that all of the nuts get coated and none of the sugar stays in one place long enough to burn.
+Don’t walk away from the stove; this will happen very quickly!

 - Cook for about 5 minutes at the most, until all of the sugar has melted and all of the nuts are coated (or immediately if you smell anything burning).
 Then, remove from heat and quickly spread the nuts out on the lined baking sheet to prevent them from drying in a clump.